keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

 ## Setup Dynatrace SLI provider

 During the evaluation of a quality gate, the Dynatrace SLI provider is required that is implemented by an internal Keptn service, the *dynatrace-sli-service*.
-This servcie will fetch the values for the SLIs that are referenced in a SLO configuration.
+This service will fetch the values for the SLIs that are referenced in an SLO configuration.

 * To install the *dynatrace-sli-service*, complete the following tasks: